Last reviewed July 12, 2026

 Short answer

 Installing a train horn on a private vehicle in Florida is not prohibited.
-Florida Statute §316.271 requires every motor vehicle on a highway to have a horn audible at 200 feet, bars any horn from emitting “an unreasonably loud or harsh sound or a whistle,” and limits horn use to cases “reasonably necessary to ensure safe operation.”
+Florida Statute §316.271 requires every motor vehicle on a highway to have a horn audible at 200 feet, bars any horn from emitting “an unreasonably loud or harsh sound or a whistle,” and directs drivers to give audible warning “when reasonably necessary to ensure safe operation.”
 A violation is classified as a noncriminal nonmoving traffic infraction under Chapter 318.

-Practically: install is fine; novelty use on a Florida public road can draw a nonmoving-violation citation.
+Practically: install is fine; blasting a train horn on a Florida public road can be cited under the “unreasonably loud or harsh” standard as a nonmoving violation.

 What the statute actually says